augerai/a2ml/README.md

 ## Using the A2ML API
 After you have configured the YAML files as shown above (whether from scratch or using the templates provided by "a2ml new") you can use the API to import, train, evaluate, deploy, predict and review (the PREDIT pipeline).
-These configured
+These configured files should be in the directory you are running from.

 In your Python code, you will first need retrieve the configuration by referring to a Context() object.
 Then you can create a client for the A2ML class.